Sobunge/NotifyEgerton/README.md

    java -jar target/notify-egerton-1.0.0.jar

 The application should now be running locally.
 Access it by navigating to 'http://localhost:8080' in your web browser.

+## Usage

+1. Register for an account or log in if you already have one.
+2. Explore the dashboard to view and post notifications.
+3. Choose the appropriate role (user or admin) to access specific features.